 Artist Statement + Bio

 Clara Hoag received two BFAs from the University of Illinois (Urbana-Champaign) in 2009, and received an MFA in Ceramics from the University of Georgia (Athens) in 2013.
-She currently teaches ceramics at University of Houston and The Museum of Fine Art Houston.
-In addition to teaching, Clara has been a resident artist at The Archie Bray Foundation and The Houston Center for Contemporary Craft; she has participated in a number of national shows; she has received grants from the Puffin Foundation and the Elizabeth Greenshields Foundation, and the Houston Arts Alliance.
+Clara has been a resident artist at The Archie Bray Foundation and The Houston Center for Contemporary Craft; she has participated in a number of national shows; and she has received grants from the Puffin Foundation, the Elizabeth Greenshields Foundation, and the Houston Arts Alliance.
 Clara currently teaches Ceramics at Houston Community College.